Mikoyan-Gurevich MiG-25: Iran–Iraq War

-According to research by journalist Tom Cooper, Iranian claimed ten MiG-25s (nine reconnaissance and one fighter) may have been shot down by Iranian F-14s (one of them shared with an F-5) during the Iran-Iraq war.
+According to research by journalist Tom Cooper, Iran claimed that ten MiG-25s (nine reconnaissance and one fighter) may have been shot down by Iranian F-14s (one kill was shared with an F-5) during the Iran–Iraq war.
 Only three MiG-25 losses (to ground fire or air combat) were confirmed by Iraq.

-Confirmed MiG-25 combat losses during Iran-Iraq war:
+Confirmed MiG-25 combat losses during the Iran–Iraq war: